by Keith Baker, KB1SF/VA3KSF and Dick Jansson, KD1K

 The many spacecraft designed and constructed by Radio Amateurs since 1961 can be roughly classified by their intended function into three Phases.
 Phase I designs comprised the low Earth orbit (LEO), short lifetime, predominantly beacon-oriented satellites such as OSCARs I, II, III, and the Russian Iskra 1 and 2 series of spacecraft.

-Phase II series OSCARs are also LEO "birds", but are launched into somewhat higher orbits, and are designed for much longer lifetimes.
+Phase II series OSCARs are also LEO “birds”, but are launched into somewhat higher orbits, and are designed for much longer lifetimes.
 These AMSAT satellites included OSCARs 6, 7, and 8, as well as UoSAT OSCARs 9 and 11, both of which were built by a team of AMSAT members and students at the University of Surrey in England.
-These satellites have since been followed by a series of both analog and packet radio satellites which were launched by a variety of AMSAT groups from several countries into similar orbits.
-One large subset of Amateur Radio satellites are called MICROSATs, as they consist of very small cubes, only 9 inches square, designed to carry one or more store-and-forward digital transponders.
-These satellites make up the bulk of the nearly 20 AMSAT satellites currently in orbit.
+These satellites have since been followed by a series of both analog and digital-capable radio satellites which were launched by a variety of AMSAT groups from several countries into similar orbits.
+Back in the early 1990s, a number of these Amateur Radio satellites sported a design AMSAT’s experimenters pioneered called “MICROSATs’.
+This design consisted of small cubes, only 9 inches square and weighing in at about 20 pounds.
+They were designed to carry one or more store-and-forward digital transponders.
+This class of satellites has since given way to a whole new series of even smaller (and even less massive) satellites called “CubeSats”.
+This class of Amateur Radio satellites now make up the bulk of the nearly 20 Amateur radio satellites currently in orbit…with more to follow.

-The Phase III satellites were each designed to be launched into a highly elliptical Molnya-type orbit first pioneered by the Soviet Union.
-These satellites, which include OSCARs 10 and 13, both of which are still in orbit (along with the soon to be launched Phase 3-D satellite), offer their users much longer access time, higher power and more diverse communication transponders.
-What's more, these so called "high altitude" satellites also offer their users far larger communications footprints than the LEO satellites.
-In some cases Phase III satellites can "see" nearly an entire hemisphere of the Earth at the same time, allowing users the luxury of simultaneous contacts on one or more continents.
+AMSAT’s Phase III satellites were each designed to be launched into a highly elliptical Molnya-type orbit first pioneered by the Soviet Union.
+These satellites included OSCARs 10, 13 and AO-40.
+These satellites offered their users much longer access time, higher power and more diverse communication transponders.
+What’s a more, these so-called “high altitude” satellite also offer their users far larger communications footprints than their LEO counterparts.
+That’s because Phase III satellites can “see” nearly an entire hemisphere of the Earth at the same time, allowing users the luxury of simultaneous contacts on one or more continents.

 While worldwide AMSAT organizations are now largely responsible for the design and construction of the modern day Amateur Radio satellites, the term “OSCAR” is still being applied to most satellites carrying Amateur Radio.
 However, most Amateur Radio satellites are not usually assigned their sequential OSCAR numbers until after they successfully achieve orbit and become operational.
 Even then, an OSCAR number is only assigned after its sponsor formally requests one.
 If the satellite subsequently fails in orbit, or it re-enters the Earth’s atmosphere, its OSCAR number is usually retired, never to be issued again.